-In designing this plan, we make audit coverage decisions in three stages.
+In designing the plan, we make audit coverage decisions in three stages.

-First, for each entity, we perform a risk assessment to determine if it should be considered as a significant component of the Summary Financial Statements.
-This is determined based on the financial size of the entity, as well as other relevant risks, such as whether the entity:
+First, for each entity, we perform a risk assessment to determine if the entity should be considered as a significant component of the Summary Financial Statements.
+We make this assessment based on the financial size of the entity and on other relevant risks such as whether the entity:

 - delivers a core service

 - has a high level of public interest

-- has a high inherent risk to government (with respect to programs delivered or roles fulfilled)
+- possesses a high inherent risk to government (with respect to programs delivered or roles fulfilled)

-- is a complex entity
+- is complex

 - likely has future issues that could materially impact the Summary Financial Statements

 - has other risk factors

-For entities that are significant components of the Summary Financial Statements, assurance standards require that we have more than a low level of involvement.
-As well, in some cases, based on these assessments of risk, we have determined that our involvement must extend beyond five years.
+For entities that are determined to be significant components of the Summary Financial Statements, assurance standards require that we have more than a low level of involvement.
+As well, based on these assessments of risk, we have in some cases determined that our involvement must extend beyond five years.

-Second, for each type of entity (e.g., health authorities, school districts, Crown corporations) we determine the sufficient level of direct audit or oversight involvement to understand issues that are common to the group.
-This may result in direct or oversight involvement with entities not assessed as significant.
+Second, for entities not assessed as being a significant component of the Summary Financial Statements, we determine, for each type (e.g., health authorities, school districts, Crown corporations), the sufficient level of direct audit or oversight involvement.

 The plan rotates involvement through these entities on a two- to five-year cycle.
 This allows us to keep up with risks and issues in and across each of these groups.